JoostVoskuil/azure-devops-gitleaks/README.md

 | customtoollocation | You can set the custom location of GitLeaks.
 When set, GitLeaks will not be downloaded but fetched from this location.|
 | taskfailonexecutionerror | Sets the behavior of the task when execution errors occurs.<br/>When set to `true`, fail the task.
 When set to `false` and the tasks fails to execute the task is SuccededWithWarnings.
 Default is `true` |

-## Arguments voor Version 1 of the Task
+## Arguments for Version 1 of the Task

 | Name | Description |
 | :-----|:------------ |